Xing'an Province: Administration

-The capital of Hsingan was the town of Hailar (or Hulun), on the China Eastern Railway line near the Russian border.
-Hsingan was divided into various sub-prefectures, similar in form to other Manchukuo provinces.
+The capital of Xing'an was the town of Hailar (or Hulun), on the China Eastern Railway line near the Russian border.
+Xing'an was divided into various sub-prefectures, similar in form to other Manchukuo provinces.
 The second city of importance was Manzhouli.

 History

-Hsingan province was first created in 1932 as an administrative sub-division of the Japanese-controlled Empire of Manchukuo.
-From 1939 to 1943, the province was divided into four parts, labeled Hsingan North, Hsingan East, Hsingan South and Hsingan West.
+Xing'an province was first created in 1932 as an administrative sub-division of the Japanese-controlled Empire of Manchukuo.
+From 1939 to 1943, the province was divided into four parts, labeled Xing'an North, Xing'an East, Xing'an South and Xing'an West.
 These four provinces were reunited into a Xing'an Consolidated Province (興安総省) in 1943.
-Hsingan at 148000 sqmi encompassed nearly one third of the land area of Manchukuo.
+Xing'an at 148000 sqmi encompassed nearly one third of the land area of Manchukuo.

-The population of Hsingan, estimated at 965,000 in 1935, was predominantly ethnically Mongol, and Hsingan was therefore administered by a local Mongol prince (under supervision of a Japanese resident supervisor).
+The population of Xing'an, estimated at 965,000 in 1935, was predominantly ethnically Mongol, and Xing'an was therefore administered by a local Mongol prince (under supervision of a Japanese resident supervisor).

-Hsingan was the site of a number of clashes in the Soviet-Japanese Border Wars, most notably the Nomonhan Incident where Japanese Kwantung Army and Manchukuo Imperial Army forces were defeated by the Soviet Red Army in 1939.
+Xing'an was the site of a number of clashes in the Soviet-Japanese Border Wars, most notably the Nomonhan Incident where Japanese Kwantung Army and Manchukuo Imperial Army forces were defeated by the Soviet Red Army in 1939.

-After the annexation of Manchukuo by the Republic of China after the end of World War II, the Kuomintang continued to recognize the area as Hsingan Province, with the capital in Hailar.
+After the annexation of Manchukuo by the Republic of China after the end of World War II, the Kuomintang continued to recognize the area as Xing'an Province, with the capital in Hailar.
 However, under the administration of the People's Republic of China from 1949, the area was annexed to the Inner Mongolia Autonomous Region, and is now referred to as the Hulunbuir Prefecture-level city.
 The population is now estimated to be over 80% ethnic Han Chinese.

-Economy
+Economy during Japanese occupation

-Under the Manchukuo period, Hsingan was primarily an agricultural area, with food grains, particularly wheat, soy and corn, as well as cattle, sheep, horse and other livestock.
-The primary economic asset of Hsingan was its extensive coal deposits, primarily at Chalai Nor hill, 25 kilometers from the frontier station of Manchouli, where 290,000 metric tonnes were extracted annually.
-Hsingan was also a trade zone between Manchukuo, the Soviet Union, and Soviet-dominated Mongolia.
+Under the Manchukuo period, Xing'an was primarily an agricultural area, with food grains, particularly wheat, soy and corn, as well as cattle, sheep, horse and other livestock.
+The primary economic asset of Xing'an was its extensive coal deposits, primarily at Chalai Nor hill, 25 kilometers from the frontier station of Manzhouli, where 290,000 metric tonnes were extracted annually.
+Xing'an was also a trade zone between Manchukuo, the Soviet Union, and Soviet-dominated Mongolia.